AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 The rationals for this are:

 1. Value boxing copies the object and thus can always returns a non-constant copy.
    This reduces the size of the set of mapped value types by half, as it is irrelevant whether a constant or mutable object was boxed.
 2. Pointer boxing copies the pointer.
-To reduce the size of the set of mapped pointer types by half, \alib_boxing_nl volunteers to always treat pointers to boxed objects as constants, even if a mutable object was boxed.
+To reduce the size of the set of mapped pointer types by half, \alib_boxing_nl volunteers to always treat pointers to boxed objects as pointers to constant instances, even if a mutable object was boxed.

 This all means that the information about whether a type was constant or mutable is lost with boxing it.
 Only when a processing code is "sure" that a boxed pointer points to a mutable object it might apply a \c static_cast on the result of method \b Unbox if it intents to perform modifications.
-Furthermore, for convenience, method \alib{boxing;Box::UnboxMutable} is available, which just calls \b Unbox() and performs the <c>static_cast</c> to return a mutable result.
+Furthermore, for convenience, method \alib{boxing;Box::UnboxMutable} is available, which just calls \b Unbox() and performs the <c>const_cast</c> to return a mutable result.

-Finally, it is important to understand that although types that are boxed as pointers are always treated as constant pointers, this never is noted anywhere.
-For example, template parameters of method \alib{boxing;Box::IsType} and \alib{boxing;Box::Unbox} expect a non-const type.<br>
+Finally, it is important to understand that although types that are boxed as pointers are always treated as pointers to constant objects, this is never noted anywhere.
+For example, template parameters of method \alib{boxing;Box::IsType} and \alib{boxing;Box::Unbox} expect a non-const type for value- and pointer-types.<br>
-The rationale for this is: Because all pointer types are returned as constant pointers, a need to pass keyword \c const with pointer types was redundant.<br>
+The rationale for this is: Because all pointer types are returned as pointers to constant objects, a need to pass keyword \c const with pointer types was redundant.<br>
 The following code snippet should make this clear:

 \snippet "DOX_BOXING.cpp"    DOX_BOXING_CLASSES_CONST_POINTERS